EPERLab/CLEW/docs/fichas/12_Water_distribution.rst

 FixedCost[r,t,y]
 ---------

 The fix cost is given in MUS$ per km3.
-This information is based on projects of the Costa Rican Institute of Aqueducts and Sewers (AYA).
+This information is based on projects of the Costa Rican Institute of Aqueducts and Sewers (AYA), for current and future technologies.

 .. table::